 Take this opportunity to learn about the Canadian province of Saskatchewan.

-Saskatchewan is located in the prairie region of Canada, and is bordered by Alberta to the west and Manitoba to the east.
+Saskatchewan is located in the prairie region of Canada, bordered by Alberta to the west, Manitoba to the east, Northwest Territories to the north, and the US states of Montana and North Dakota to the south.
 Saskatchewan is Canada's "sunniest" province, averaging 2,000 to 2,500 hours of sunshine annually.
-The province has a population of approximately 1 million with Regina, the capital city, counting 210,000 and Saskatoon, the largest city, having a population of 257,300.
-Saskatchewan is home to 72 of Canada’s First Nations, and Reserve lands are scattered throughout the province.
+The province has a population of about 1.1 million, with Regina, the capital city, counting 210,000 and Saskatoon, the largest city, having a population of 295,000.
+Saskatchewan is home to 72 of Canada’s First Nations, with reserve lands scattered throughout the province.
 Historically, immigrants were attracted to Saskatchewan by the availability of wide pieces of fertile land.
-Today it is the province’s fast-growing modern economy that attracts new immigrants to build their lives in Saskatchewan.
+Today it is primarily the province’s fast-growing modern economy that attracts new immigrants to build their lives in Saskatchewan.

 Saskatchewan Economy and Employment

 Saskatchewan is often referred to as Canada’s breadbasket, as the province produces 28 percent of Canada's grain and over 54 percent of Canada's wheat crop.
-While agriculture is still very important to Saskatchewan’s economy, generating about 5% of GDP, service-based sectors such as finance, insurance and real estate (17% of GDP) also make a significant impact.
-The unemployment rate in Saskatchewan presently hovers around 5%, and is therefore below the Canadian average, making Saskatchewan a good place to find work in Canada.
-The province is also rich in minerals (potash, uranium, coal, oil and natural gas) and Canada’s leading exporter of potash (fertilizer).
+While agriculture is still very important to Saskatchewan’s economy, generating about 5 percent of GDP, service-based sectors such as finance, insurance and real estate (17 percent of GDP) also make a significant impact.
+The unemployment rate in Saskatchewan is currently less than 4 percent, the lowest in Canada, making Saskatchewan a good place to find work in Canada.
+The province is also rich in minerals such as potash, uranium, coal, oil and natural gas.
+Saskatchewan is Canada’s leading exporter of potash (fertilizer).

 Saskatchewan Standard of Living

-Saskatchewan has a high standard of living that helps to attract immigrants to settle in the province.
-The average family income of $48,400 and the minimum wage of $9.25 are both very near the Canadian average.
-The cost of living in Saskatchewan is quite affordable by Canadian standards; housing costs are among the lowest in Canada and the provinces natural resources help to keep down energy costs as well.
-The province also has the third lowest marginal effective personal income tax rate (15% provincially).
+Saskatchewan has a high standard of living, which helps to attract immigrants to settle in the province.
+The average family income is close to the Canadian average, and the minimum wage is $10.20.
+The cost of living in Saskatchewan is quite affordable by Canadian standards.
+Housing costs are among the lowest in Canada, with natural resources helping to keep down energy costs.
+The province also has the third lowest marginal effective personal income tax rate at 15 percent.

-Saskatchewan has a strong tradition of government-provided social programs that make a major contribution to maintaining high standards of living for all residents of the province.
-It was a former Premier of Saskatchewan, Tommy Douglas, who is considered the father of Medicare in Canada, pioneering the drive for universal free healthcare which has since been adopted throughout Canada.
+Saskatchewan has a strong tradition of publically-funded social programs that make a major contribution to maintaining high standards of living for all residents of the province.
+It was a former Premier of Saskatchewan, Tommy Douglas, who is considered the father of Medicare in Canada, pioneering the drive for universal free healthcare that has since been adopted throughout Canada.

 Saskatchewan Residential Housing

-Saskatchewan a compatively affordable in Canada for a new immigrant to purchase or rent a home for their family.
-Only about 65% of Saskatchewan residents live in Urban centers.
-With less urban demand to drive up prices, Saskatchewan traditionnaly had very affordable housing, but has been somewhat on the rise lately because of its successful economy.
-The average house price in Regina is $273,000.
-Houses in Saskatoon run an average price of $251,000.
+Purchasing or renting a home for a family is relatively affordable for newcomers, by Canadian standards.
+Only about 65 percent of Saskatchewan residents live in urban areas.
+With less urban demand to drive up prices, Saskatchewan has traditionally had very affordable housing, but this has been on the rise lately because of its successful economy.
+The average house price in Regina is $297,000.
+Houses in Saskatoon have an average price of $334,000.

-After completing secondary school the province of Saskatchewan has a number of different options for students to continue their education and training.
+After completing secondary school, the province of Saskatchewan has a number of different options for students to continue their education and training.
 Anchoring the province’s post-secondary system are the province’s research universities: University of Saskatchewan and University of Regina.
 The province is also home to the unique First Nations University of Canada.
-These universities have an average tuition of approximately $5600.
-For those wishing to enter a skilled trade, the province offers apprenticeship programs as well as 9 regional technical colleges and 50 private vocational schools.
+For those wishing to enter a skilled trade, the province offers apprenticeship programs, as well as nine regional technical colleges and 50 private vocational schools.

-Saskatchewan has a rich history dating back through over 5000 years of First Nations settlement in the region.
-The province is fortunate enough today to have some of the strongest remaining First Nations and Metis communities in Canada.
-The first Europeans to arrive in present-day Saskatchewan made their way to the province in the late 1600’s, and were explorers or fur-traders.
+Saskatchewan has a rich history dating back through more than 5,000 years of First Nations settlement in the region.
+The province is fortunate to have some of the strongest remaining First Nations and Metis communities in Canada.
+The first Europeans to arrive in present-day Saskatchewan made their way to the province in the late 1600s and were explorers or fur-traders.
 The province of Saskatchwan at this time would become part of the North-West Territories, which would include much of modern-day Canada.

-The culture of Saskatchewan is a multicultural one that is the product of immigration throughout its history.
-At the end of the 19th century a major influx of individuals arrived in Saskatchewan from Ukraine and from various places in what was formerly the Austrian empire.
-As many of these groups, such as the Douhkobor community had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
-The result of these efforst is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.
+Saskatchewan is multicultural, the product of immigration throughout its history.
+At the end of the 19th century a major influx of people from Ukraine and other parts of Eastern Europe settled in Sasktatchewan.
+As many of these groups, such as the Douhkobor community, had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
+The result of these efforts is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.

 As Saskatchewan developed as a rural farming economy, the pioneering spirit remains an important part of the province’s culture.
-As the earlier settlers braved tough conditions and worked hard to clear and farm their land, they banded together to help each other, created a strong spirit of community that continues in the province today.
-While the province is much more urban than it was in the past and boasts a modern industrial and service economy, this sense of community helps to create the high quality of life that Saskatchewan residents enjoy.
+Early settlers braved tough conditions and worked hard to clear and farm their land, banding together to help each other and creating a strong spirit of community that continues in the province today.
+While the province is much more urban than it was in the past and boasts a modern industrial and service economy, this sense of community helps to create the high quality of life enjoyed by Saskatchewan residents.

-Saskatchewan is home to nearly 1 053 960 people.
-About 35% of these residents live in rural areas, a figure that places it among the highest in Canada.
-As for the remainder, nearly half of the total population of the province lives in its two largest cities: Saskatoon (257 000) and the capital of Regina (210 000).
-With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration, aiming to attract about 10 000 immigrants a year including spouses and dependents.
+Saskatchewan is home to around 1.1 million people.
+About 35 percent live in rural areas, a figure that places it among the highest in Canada for rural living.
+As for the remainder, nearly half of the total population of the province lives in its two largest cities, Saskatoon and the capital, Regina.
+With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration.

 Built from rapid influxes of immigrants beginning in the 19th century and continuing through to today, the population of Saskatchewan represents a wide range of origins.
 Some of the most prominent origins identified are German, Irish, Ukranian, First Nations, Scottish, English, French, Metis, Norwegian and Chinese.
 A large majority of the population lives in the southern half of the province.

 Immigration is one of the most important elements in defining Saskatchewan’s culture and history.
 In addition, immigration is expected to account for a large portion of the province’s future growth.
-Saskatchewan is making efforts to increase the level of immigration to the province, to attract about 10 000 newcomers each year to contribute to its growing economy.
-One way the province does so is through the Saskatchewan Immigrant Nominee Program, which allows the province’s government to select individuals who wish to settle in and contribute to the province and speed-up their immigration visa application process.
-Saskatchewan’s program identifies skilled workers, farmers, entrepeneurs, international students and individuals from certain professions in demand and helps to bring them to settle in Saskatchewan.
+Saskatchewan is making efforts to increase the level of immigration to the province, to attract about 10,000 newcomers each year to contribute to its growing economy.
+One way the province does this is through the Saskatchewan Nominee Program, which allows the province’s government to select individuals who wish to settle in and contribute to the province and speed up their immigration visa application process.
+Saskatchewan’s program identifies skilled workers, farmers, entrepeneurs, international students and individuals from certain professions in demand, and helps them to settle in Saskatchewan.

 Saskatchewan Major CitiesRegina

 Regina is the capital of Saskatchewan and its second-largest city.
-The city is home to approximately 210 000 people.
+The city is home to approximately 210,000 people.
 Along with a strong service-based economy, Regina benefits from industries that capitalize on the rich natural resources that surround the city.
-In addition, supported by the University of Regina, the Regina Research Park is a center for innovation and new technology industries.
+The Regina Research Park, supported by the University of Regina, is a centre for innovation and new technology industries.

 Regina was named after Queen Victoria Regina of England in 1882.
-Previously the settlement had been named Pile-Of-Bones.
-At the time Saskatchewan was not yet a province, but Regina served as the territorial headquarters of the North-West Territories, of which it was then a part.
+Previously, the settlement had been named Pile-Of-Bones.
+Saskatchewan was not yet a province at that time, but Regina served as the territorial headquarters of the North-West Territories, of which it was then a part.
 Regina was named the capital of Saskatchewan in 1906, shortly after it became a province.

 With its affordable housing and low cost of living, Regina is a great place to make a new home in Canada.
 As many immigrants have been attracted by these factors in the past, the city boasts representation from many different cultural communities.
-In fact, Regina’s multicultural nature earned it the designation of the “Cultural Capital of Canada” in 2004 from Heritage Canada.
+In fact, Regina’s multicultural nature earned it the designation of the “Cultural Capital of Canada” from Heritage Canada in 2004.

-Saskatoon is the largest city in Saskatchewan, home to 257 300 people.
-Thanks to its growing economy, the population of Saskatoon surpassed the capital city of Regina in the mid-1980’s.
+Saskatoon is the largest city in Saskatchewan, home to 295,000 people.
+Thanks to its growing economy, the population of Saskatoon surpassed the capital city of Regina in the mid-1980s.
 It is often known as “the Paris of the Prairies”.
-The city is divided by the South Saskatchewan river, making for a very picturesque skyline.
+The city is divided by the South Saskatchewan river, making for quite a picturesque skyline.

 The vibrant cultural life of Saskatoon supports many popular festivals, especially in the summer.
 The Saskatchewan Jazz Festival, Saskatoon International Fringe Festival and Shakespeare on the Saskatchewan Festival are just some of the many events that attract visitors from across Canada and internationally.